Charitable Uses Act 1601

-The Charitable Uses Act of 1601 (known as the Statute of Elizabeth) is an Act (43 Eliz I, c.4) of the Parliament of England.
-It was repealed by section 13(1) of the Mortmain and Charitable Uses Act 1888 (c.42) (but see section 13(2) of that Act).
+The Charitable Uses Act 1601 (43 Eliz.
+1. c.
+4) or the Charitable Gifts Act 1601 (also known as the Statute of Elizabeth or the Statute of Charitable Uses) is an act of the Parliament of England.
+It was repealed by section 13(1) of the Mortmain and Charitable Uses Act 1888 (51 & 52 Vict. c.
+42) (but see section 13(2) of that act, which left the preamble of this act unrepealed.).

+The act replaced the Charitable Trusts Act 1597 (39 Eliz.
+1. c.
+6), which was repealed by section 4 of the Continuance, etc. of Laws Act 1601 (43 Eliz.
+1. c.
+9).

-The preamble to the act contained a list of purposes or activities that was, in effect, a list of purposes or activities that the State believed were of general benefit to society, and to which the State wanted to encourage private contributions.
+The preamble to the act contained a list of purposes or activities that was, in effect, a list of purposes or activities that the state believed were of general benefit to society, and to which the state wanted to encourage private contributions.
 The list has formed the foundation of the modern definition of charitable purposes, which has developed through case law.
 This has come about because the courts, in considering whether or not a particular purpose was charitable in law, have tended to look for an analogy between the purpose under consideration and the list, and to recognise the purpose as charitable if an analogy with the 1601 list could be found.

-The list contained in the 1601 Preamble is:
+The list contained in the preamble is: